jameyg42/admb/README.md

        an argument (i.e. `by=name[(RISC|SISC)])`)
      * segment - the path segment specified by the index argument (i.e. `by=segment[7]`)
 - dir - the sort direction, defaulting to asc(ending) for name and segment operators, and desc(ending) for the avg operator

+### fill
+Fill in gaps of missing data, currently using simple linear interpolation between gap edges.
+NOTE that AppDynamics doesn't always differentiate between a gap and a zero, so all gaps are currently represented as zeros.
+This could skew aggregator functions (see `filter` and `sort`).
+Zero vs. gap handling will be improved in the future, but for now you may need to `fill` in the gaps for sorting/filtering to work correctly.

+Syntax:

+    fill

 ### filter / filterGroup
 Filters (removes non-matching) series or entire groups from the results.